-Brian Head fire started by weed torch, Utah governor tweets
+UPDATED: Brian Head fire started by weed torch, Utah governor tweets

 One home has been destroyed and three others have been reported damaged.
 However, officials have warned that more homes may be damaged but not yet identified because firefighters have not had a chance to check some neighborhoods.

-The resort town has about 1,200 homes and condos and 1,000 full-time residents, many of whom were able to stay with nearby family, officials said.
+The resort town has about 1,200 homes and condos and about 100 full-time residents, many of whom were able to stay with nearby family, officials said.

 Currently, firefighters are using defensive tactics to control the fire by conducting controlled burns around the fire that officials said “are working.”

-Note: UPDATE: 9:45 p.m. – Brian Head fire is now 1,800 acres, 15 percent contained.
-There are currently nine helicopters, 30 engines and nine crews that comprise 462 total firefighters.